radmahad/Home-Page-/README.md

 ## Data driven decision maker | B.S. in Business - Economic Consulting and Business Analytics

-You can use the [editor on GitHub](https://github.com/radmahad/newGitTest/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+You can use this [link](https://github.com/radmahad/newGitTest/edit/master/README.md) to view my project files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+###

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Markdown

 ```markdown
 Syntax highlighted code block